ChristopherMarais/IBBI/docs/usage.md

 The models can perform inference on a variety of image sources, including a local file path, or a `PIL.Image` object that is already loaded in your Python script.
 This flexibility makes it easy to integrate `ibbi` into diverse data processing workflows.

+NOTE: We recommend to create different instances of the model for inference and feature extraction to avoid any potential conflicts.

 ### Example 1: Bark Beetle Detection (Single Class)

 **Use Case:** These models are optimized to answer a simple but crucial question: "Is there a beetle in this image, and where?"
 They identify the location (bounding boxes) of any beetle without identifying the species.
 This is highly effective for initial screening of field-trap images or other raw collection data to quickly quantify the number of specimens.